dev-brz/Coins-Code-System/coins-code-ui/README.md

 Approaches to running Cypress E2E tests

-- Run `ng e2e` to serve an application and then execute tests via Cypress UI.
+- Run `ng run coins-code-ui:cypress-open` to serve an application and then execute tests via Cypress UI.
-- Run `ng run coins-code-ui:cypress-run` to serve an application and then execute tests automatically (without Cypress UI).
+- Run `ng run coins-code-ui:cypress-run` or `ng e2e` to serve an application and then execute tests automatically (without Cypress UI).
 - Run `npm run cypress:open` or `npm run cypress:run` to run tests without serving an application.

 ## Further help